trustly/trustly-client-net/README.md

 # Trustly .NET API Client

+You can download this project as a NuGet dependency at https://www.nuget.org/packages/trustly-api-client/

+You could also clone this repository, but we recommend using NuGet to keep up to date with any bug fixes, and to keep your own codebase as clean as possible.

 ## Create Client

 You can easily create an instance of the client, giving a settings object with different levels of granular options.